Clean Development Mechanism

 Every little bit helps

-– by Nicola Ursina Blum, Christina Gradl, Anna Santa Cruz
+By Nicola Ursina Blum, Christina Gradl and Anna Santa Cruz

 In Brazil, the food producer Sadia works with more than 3500 small-scale swine farmers in its value chain to avoid methane emissions from waste.
 New biodigesters turn the pork farm waste into biofertiliser, fish food and a renewable source of energy.
 Achievements like this are certified by the CDM.
 The proceeds from the sale of the carbon credits cover Sadia’s administrative expenses and provide additional income to the farmers.

 The CDM was established as part of the UNFCCC Kyoto Protocol.
 It is meant to allow companies from rich nations to meet some of their own reduction obligations by investing in emission-reducing projects in the developing world.
 The idea is to transfer up-to-date technology to developing countries and to improve the standards of life there at the same time.